|The BDS Movement Recruited Jewish Israeli Professors to Deflect Accusations of Anti-Semitism|

 |The IAM Conference that took place last week in Bet Hatfutzot, Tel Aviv University, has dealt with BDS and its relations to anti-Semitism.
 The first panel, in English, was academic; the second was in Hebrew and geared toward applied issues.

 Each of the scholars at the first panel presented an original piece of research.
 For example, Dr. Sharona Goldenberg, a lecturer of law at the Netanya Academic College and the director of International Freedom of Research Center (IFRC), spoke about the research she had conducted on scholarship applications.
-She found that one of six Israeli scholars who apply for grants abroad hide their identity in order to increase their prospects.
+She found that one of six Israeli scholars who apply for studies abroad hide their identity in order to increase their prospects.
 In other words, the national identity of the scholars dooms their chances regardless of their qualifications.

 In an interview to Jewish News Service, Goldenberg explained that these are “new hidden Jews, the new anusim (forced converts) within Israeli academia...
 By putting them into a situation where they need to hide their identity, the boycotters are breaching their basic rights.”